dotnet/xharness/README.md

 ## What is XHarness

-XHarness is primarily a command line tool that enables running tests on Android and iOS (WatchOS and tvOS are also supported).
+XHarness is primarily a command line tool that enables running xUnit like tests on Android, Apple iOS / tvOS / WatchOS and desktop Browsers.
 It can locate devices/emulators, install a given application, run it and collect results uninstalling it after.
 It handles application crashes by collecting crash dumps and supports different types of connection modes (Network, USB cable).
-It can output test results in various different formats from text to Xunit/NUnit XML.
+It can output test results in various different formats from text to xUnit/NUnit XML.

-The tool can also package given .NET test DLLs (Xunit, NUnit v2/3) into an iOS app bundle that can be run on the device/emulator.
+The tool can also package given .NET test DLLs (xUnit, NUnit v2/3) into an app bundle that can be deployed to device or emulator.

 ## Running the tool

-The tool requires **.NET 3.1.201** and later to be run.
+The tool requires **.NET Core 3.1.201** or later to be run.
 It is packaged as a `dotnet tool` command and can be installed using the [dotnet tool CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).

-- The iOS scenarios require you to run the tool on MacOS with Xcode 11.4. **(and pre-installed iOS simulator 13.3 - this will be improved later and specific version won't be needed)**
+- The iOS scenarios require you to run the tool on MacOS with full Xcode installation
-- Android scenarios are supported on all Linux, MacOS and Windows
+- Android scenarios are supported on Linux, macOS and Windows systems
+- Browsers scenarios are supported on Linux systems

 To install the tool run: